OrenBochman/sanity-sapper-blog/README.md

 Join [Sanity’s developer community](https://slack.sanity.io) or ping us [on Twitter](https://twitter.com/sanity_io).

 note: svelte-kit npm export is broken. and missing from the `package.json`

+1. added tailwindcss
+1. added tailwindcss plugins
+1. basic themes in tailwind
+1. added  markdown it!
+1. added markdown it pluginss
+1. moved markdown constants to their own file (data.js in \src\lib)